Why Does It Take So Long to Become a Volunteer?

 Does the Humane Society of Greater Dayton Have Opportunities

 Our group opportunities are project-based, since we do require that all volunteers who will be working directly with the animals attend our open house and complete training.
 Because of the size of our facility, only small groups can be accommodated on-site.
-If you have a group that is interested in a service project at our facility, please contact Caitlin Lewis, community outreach manager, at firstname.lastname@example.org.
+If you have a group that is interested in a service project at our facility, please contact Emily Murray, community outreach coordinator, at firstname.lastname@example.org.
 You may also reach her by phone, at 937/262-5924.

 What If I Have a Community Group, Such as Girl Scouts, That Would Like a Tour and/or Presentation?

 You can read more about the requirements for group tours on our Group Tours page.
-Tours must be scheduled with Caitlin Lewis, community outreach manager, at email@example.com.
+Tours must be scheduled with Emily Murray, community outreach coordinator, at email@example.com.
 You may also reach her by phone, at 937/262-5924.

 What If I Would Like to Shadow an Employee at the Humane Society of Greater Dayton?